Freakwill/pyrimidine/paper/paper.md

     number_sections: yes
 ---

-# `Pyrimidine`: An algebra-inspired Programming framework for evolutionary algorithms

 # Summary

 [`Pyrimidine`](https://github.com/Freakwill/pyrimidine) stands as a versatile framework designed for genetic algorithms (GAs), offering exceptional extensibility for a wide array of evolutionary algorithms.